mitre/fieldmanual/sphinx-docs/How-to-Build-Planners.md

         self.next_bucket = 'privilege_escalation'
 ```

 The `self.next_bucket` variable holds the next bucket to be executed.
 This is the next bucket that the planner will enter and whose bucket method will next control the planning logic.
 Initially, we set `self.next_bucket` to the first bucket the planner will begin in.
-We will moidfy `self.next_bucket` from within our bucket methods in order to specify the next bucket to execute.
+We will modify `self.next_bucket` from within our bucket methods in order to specify the next bucket to execute.

 _Additional Planner class variables_